DataDog/storedog/README.md

   > [!NOTE]
   > The `$HOSTNAME` and `$_SANDBOX_ID` variables are automatically set by Instruqt.
 Notice how this differs from what is used in the Storedog website tab in lab environments (`https://[HOSTNAME]-[PORT]-[PARTICIPANT_ID].env.play.instruqt.com`), as that is for authenticated traffic and the Puppeteer service is using an unauthenticated session.
+  >
+  > There is no need for a port in the URL, as the nginx service is configured to listen on port 80.

 - `PUPPETEER_TIMEOUT`: Sets max timeout for Puppeteer, in case the session is unresponsive
 - `SKIP_SESSION_CLOSE`: Skip closing browser sessions